 Increase blog traffic quickly with these two simple measures.

-If you have an author blog, you know that getting more traffic is vital to you in helping to sell more books.
+If you have a blog, you know that getting more traffic is vital to you in helping to sell more books.

 However, if a hard-won visitor only stays long enough to quickly scan read one page, it is unlikely they will have spent enough time on your site to notice your book buy links.